 As every Cyber Monday reminds us, there is no better benefit of the internet era than the advent of online shopping.
 For many, what may seem like impossible tasks–shopping from store to store, across town, often in poor weather–are now possible from the comfort of one’s own home.

 The ability to purchase any loved one’s gift and have it delivered to their door is invaluable to those suffering from COPD.
 Now, many online retailers will even promise to deliver these gifts before the holiday arrives, if ordered early enough, so be sure to capitalize on this convenience.
 Finally, compare and contrast prices, online shopping can save you both time and money by allowing you to compare and sort items by price over various retailers, so be patient and search for what you’re looking for at the best price available.

 Although these 4 big tips for last minute shopping with COPD will aid in minimizing the physical demand of holiday shopping, the exhaustion associated with shopping and with having COPD may persist without treatment.
 Give yourself the gift of breath this holiday season, so you can enjoy spending time with your family, decorating your home and all that the holiday season has to offer.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out more about stem cell therapy.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out more about cellular therapy.

 Still need to do your holiday shopping?
 Thinking of using our tips?
 Tell us about your experience!
 Share your thoughts and comments on our 4 Big Tips for Last Minute Shopping with COPD below…